Hawaiian Shoyu Chicken

 • Shoyu: In Hawaii, soy sauce is most commonly called shoyu, the Japanese word for soy sauce.
 It’s a staple ingredient in Hawaiian kitchens.
 Aloha Shoyu is my go-to.
 Feel free to swap it out with tamari for a gluten-free dish.

 • 10-Minute Meal Prep: You can eliminate all of the active work involved in this shoyu chicken recipe by prepping the shoyu braising liquid in advance.
-To meal prep, complete the following tasks, & at dinnertime, all you have to do is get the shoyu chicken on the stove – easy!
+To meal prep, complete the following tasks, and at dinnertime, all you have to do is get the shoyu chicken on the stove – easy!

 • Mix the shoyu braising liquid according to Step 1 of Recipe Directions.
 Store in an airtight container in the refrigerator for up to 1 week.
 (10 minutes active prep)

 • Optional: Marinate the chicken thighs: For even more flavorful shoyu chicken, you can let the chicken thighs soak in the shoyu sauce.
-Pour your prepped shoyu braising liquid over the chicken thighs & store in an airtight container in the refrigerator for up to 3 days.
-At dinnertime, simply transfer to a pot & cook as directed in Steps 2-4 of Recipe Directions.
+Pour your prepped shoyu braising liquid over the chicken thighs and store in an airtight container in the refrigerator for up to 3 days.
+At dinnertime, simply transfer to a pot and cook as directed in Steps 2-4 of Recipe Directions.
 Easy!
 (10 minutes active prep)

 • Alternate Cooking Methods:

 • OVEN-BRAISED SHOYU CHICKEN: Prep the recipe according to Steps 1-2, above.
 Rather than cooking on the stovetop, transfer the covered pot to a 350 degree F oven.
 Braise in the oven for 45 minutes – 1 hour, until the chicken is fall-apart tender.
-Complete the recipe according to Steps 3-4, above, & serve.
+Complete the recipe according to Steps 3-4, above, and serve.

 • SLOW COOKER SHOYU CHICKEN: Prep the recipe according to Steps 1-2, above, assembling the shoyu chicken in your slow cooker.
 Slow cook on high for 3-4 hours or on low for 5-6 hours until the chicken is fall-apart tender.
 Finish as directed in Steps 3-4.
 If your slow cooker has a searing/browning feature, you can use it to thicken the braising liquid in the slow cooker as described in Step 3.

 • INSTANT POT SHOYU CHICKEN: Prep the recipe according to Steps 1-2, above, assembling the shoyu chicken in your Instant Pot.
-Cover & seal the Instant Pot.
+Cover and seal the Instant Pot.
 Cook the shoyu chicken on manual high pressure for 15 minutes.
 Carefully quick release by flicking the valve to its “venting” position.
-Switch the Instant Pot to its “Sauté” setting, & finish the shoyu chicken as directed in Steps 3-4.
+Switch the Instant Pot to its “Sauté” setting, and finish the shoyu chicken as directed in Steps 3-4.

 Recipe & Food Styling by Jess Larson, Plays Well With Butter | Photography by Rachel Cook, Half Acre House.